GW-HIVE/filtered_nt/README.md

 - 'artificial sequence'
 - 'other sequence'

-There are two steps for generating the black list:
+There are three steps for generating the black list:
 1. get all taxonomy names with the strings above
 2. get all child taxonomy names of them.
+3. combine the two files and remove duplicates

 ### 6.1 get all taxonomy names with the strings above